Marisa588/Animals/README.md

 # Animals
-Working with API's and JS
+Working with API's and JS on a server